 United Way of Charlotte County is a sponsor of the Community Organizations Active in Disaster (COAD).
 The COAD is a point of entry to assist Charlotte County residents with economic hardships due to COVID-19 and its effects on our daily lives.
 Funding will be available for rent/mortgage, transportation, utilities, childcare, food, and other needs once and initial screening has been completed.
 Visit www.COADFL.org to fill out a pre-screen application today or call 2-1-1 (or 941-205-2161 for TTY, Englewood, and out of area cell phone callers) for information on available community resources.

-Call your health care provider or contact the Charlotte County Health Department if you have a fever, cough or shortness of breath and returned from international travel or a cruise in the last 14 days.
+Call your health care provider or contact the Charlotte County Health Department if you have a fever, cough or shortness of breath.

 Trusted sources can help us protect ourselves and communities, while preventing the spread of inaccurate or unconfirmed information.

 Donors: What is Needed & How to Give

-- Continue giving, and give unrestricted gifts to nonprofits you trust and to the United Way of Charlotte County.
+- Continue giving, and give unrestricted gifts to nonprofits you trust and to United Way of Charlotte County.

 - The Season of Sharing Fund assists individuals who require one-time assistance with utility, rent, transportation or other needs, allowing them to remain in their homes.
 You can designate Charlotte County residents when you make a gift.